 Technical Recruiters with a rich background of experience are typically rewarded with larger paychecks.
 Salaries for the relatively untried average out to around $49K, but survey participants with five to 10 years of experience earn a significantly higher median of $71K.
 Technical Recruiters see a median salary of $71K after reaching one to two decades on the job.
 Seasoned workers who boast more than two decades of relevant experience enjoy a median salary of $84K, which is substantially larger than the medians reported by folks with fewer years on their resumes.

 Pay Difference by Location

-For Technical Recruiters, busy San Francisco offers a higher-than-average pay rate, 57 percent above the national average.
-Technical Recruiters will also find cushy salaries in Washington (+25 percent), New York (+25 percent), Seattle (+24 percent), and Boston (+8 percent).
-Technical Recruiters in Charlotte take home the lowest salaries, earning a whopping 28 percent less than the national average.
-Two other places where employers offer below-median salaries are Dallas (17 percent less) and Atlanta (16 percent less).
+For Technical Recruiters, San Francisco provides a pay rate that is 55 percent greater than the national average.
+Technical Recruiters will also find cushy salaries in New York (+26 percent), Washington (+25 percent), Seattle (+25 percent), and Boston (+11 percent).
+Place of residence plays a huge part in a Technical Recruiter's salary, with Charlotte Technical Recruiters earning salaries that are 22 percent less than the national average.
+Houston and Dallas are a couple other places where companies are known to pay below the median — salaries are 18 percent lower and 17 percent lower, respectively.